 Non-beginner deal for Ujjayi Pranayama Iyengar style, plus yoga

-In addition, use Flametree’s offer of 2 FREE classes of pranayama to start your Ujjayi Pranayama steps and benefits journey.
+These low cost classes can also be used to start your Ujjayi Pranayama steps and benefits journey.

 If these deals are not exactly what suits you, check out all Flametree Yoga packages.

-In other posts, you an also see more on the health benefits of Ujjayi Pranayama.
+In other posts, you can also see more on the health benefits of Ujjayi Pranayama.